 The South Kesteven food waste recycling trial has captured the imagination of the media and the public alike, with coverage on regional BBC news and local radio.

-We have also held well-attended information sessions at venues around the district for householders involved in the year-long trial, which covers 4,700 homes.
+We also held well-attended information sessions ahead of the trial at venues around the district for the householders involved.

-The area includes Grantham, Stamford, Bourne, The Deepings and several villages on the same collection round, which will be served by a special bin lorry to ensure the different kinds of waste are not mixed.
+The area includes Grantham, Stamford, Bourne, The Deepings and several villages on the same collection round, which are served by a special bin lorry to ensure the different kinds of waste are not mixed.